 VA Claims for Belknap Class Veterans

-VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy cruisers.
-Veterans who served in engineering ratings or other billets aboard Belknap class cruisers before the vessels’ decommissioning and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
+VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy cruisers and guided missile ships.
+Veterans who served in engineering or other ratings aboard Belknap class cruisers before the vessels’ decommissioning and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.

 Navy Ratings Most Exposed to Asbestos Aboard Belknap Class (CG/DLG)